 We would always suggest taking the bottle out of the fridge maybe 5-10 minutes before serving, depending upon the outside temperature.
 This just lets the bottle warm a touch before it is poured.
 And if you are very sophisticated, you might have a wine fridge that keeps that temperature just pucker.

 But of course, when the mercury hits 30c this week and you are just desperate for that ice cold drink, who are we to complain?

 I have always considered the main debate to be between the flute and the coupe.
 The coupe had rather gone out of fashion, but I have seen a retro-reemergence recently.

 It turns out we have all been wrong.
-Detailed research by sparkling wine experts has shown that Champagnes and their brethren are far better served in a glass of similar shape to a white wine glass.
+Detailed research by sparkling wine experts has shown that traditional alcoholic drinks of this nature are far better served in a glass of similar shape to a white wine glass.
 Serving in a coupe allows the liquid to lose carbonation too fast, and to warm up quickly.
 The flute is preferred as it showcases the bubbles as they rise through the glass.
 But serving in a flute means that you get none of the delicate aromas that are present in the wine.